Hadedayo/Cucumber_Sparta_Site/README.md

 ## Gherkin

-Used to write our requirements in plain text to bridge the gap between the Technical and business streams.
-This makes it easily readable, transferable, and

-the Technical team can execute tests with Cucumber.
+Used to write our requirements in plain text to bridge the gap between the Technical and Business streams.
+This makes it easily readable, transferable, and the technical team can execute tests with Cucumber.

 ## Capybara
 Capybara is a library written in the Ruby programming language which makes it easy to simulate how a user interacts with your application.